revanth7667/Duke_IDS_706-DE/README.md

 ## 3. github_actions.yml
    github actions is used to automate the following 4 actions whenever a change is made to the files in the repository:
-   - ``install`` : the packages and libraries mentioned in the requirements.txt
+   - ``install`` : installs the packages and libraries mentioned in the requirements.txt
    - ``format`` : uses black to format the python files
    - ``lint`` : uses pylint to lint the python files
-   - ``test`` : uses pytest to test the pyhton code using the test_* files to call the main files
+   - ``test`` : uses pytest to test the python codes using the test_* files to test the main files

    **Note** -if all the processes run successfully the following output will be visible in github actions:
    ![Success Build](https://github.com/revanth7667/Duke_IDS_706-DE/blob/91e617109f29e19f2a4392bc4f638c7c4f682457/resources/successfull_build.png)